A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Dynamic Modeling of the dVRK

 In addition, on joint 5 of the MTM, there is a spring to balance the gravitational force (Fig. \ref{fig:mtm_right_spring_picture}).
-Due to the model of the spring shown in Fig. \ref{fig:mtm_right_spring_modeling}, the joint torque from the spring is given by
+Due to the modeling shown in Fig. \ref{fig:mtm_right_spring_modeling}, the joint torque from the spring is given by

 where $l_s$ is the length between the two axes connecting the spring, which can be calculated using the law of sines as

 and $l_r \approx 61.3$ mm by measurement is the value of $l_s$ when the spring is relaxed.
 Based on basic trigonometry, the moment arm $d_{s}$ can be calculated by